fparpas/Azure-Container-Apps-Hackathon/README.md

 ### Challenge 7: **[Data Volumes with Azure Files](Student/Challenge-07.md)**

-Many applications requires storage.
+Many applications require storage.
 Azure Container Apps support ephemeral storage and mounting Azure Files as persistent storage data volumes.
 In this challenge, you will enable persistent storage for your containerized app.

 ### Challenge 8: **[Adding Environment Variables and Secrets](Student/Challenge-08.md)**